onlinejudge95/tutorial-python-microservice-tornado/README.md

 - Do NOT use ROOT logger directly throgh `logging.debug()`, `logging.error()` methods directly because it is easy to overlook their default behavior.
 - Do NOT use module level loggers of variety `logging.getLogger(__name__)` because any complex project will require controlling logging through configuration (see next point).
 These may cause surprise if you forget to set `disable_existing_loggers` to false or overlook how modules are loaded and initialized.
 If use at all, call `logging.getLogger(__name__)` inside function, rather than outside at the beginning of a module.
-- `dictConfig` (in `yaml`) offers right balance of versatility and flexibility compared to `ini` based `fileConfig`or doing it code.
+- `dictConfig` (in `yaml`) offers right balance of versatility and flexibility compared to `ini` based `fileConfig`or doing it in code.
 Specifying logger in config files allows you to use different logging levels and infra in prod deployment, stage deployments, and local debugging (with increasingly more logs).

 Here is a part of `configs/addressbook-local.yaml` using [logging.config](https://docs.python.org/3/library/logging.config.html) syntax:
 ```